Press Wireless History

 This Signals issue was written right at the end of the war, and provides a remarkable picture of a large company operating at full bore, both on the manufacturing side and on the press traffic business.
 That, unfortunately, was about to come to an abrupt end.

 During 1946-1947 PreWi suffered significant financial losses because of reduction in press volume after the end of the war, and because of increased personnel expenses.
 Indeed, revenues dropped by nearly 2/3 during the one-year period.
-The company attempted to stem these losses by reducing operating expenses, including the shutdown of its radio equipment manufacturing operation on Long Island (which indirectly led to the founding of Technical Materiel Corp, as well as Northern Radio).
+The company attempted to stem these losses by reducing operating expenses, including the shutdown of its brand-new radio equipment manufacturing operation on Long Island (which indirectly led to the founding of Technical Materiel Corp, as well as Northern Radio).
 It also asked the FCC for authority to handle press administrative and general deferred commercial traffic.
 There was considerable disagreement within the company about the rate structure proposed for these types of traffic, and evidently the FCC had some reservations about allowing the company to enter this business, denying the request.

 A layoff of 46 operating staff in August 1946 led to a strike by members of the American Communication Association (ACA) union, and further, Western Union employees refused to relay copy from PreWi, though WU management continued to handle PreWi's traffic without delays for a time.
 Within days an embargo on international press messages went into effect to put further pressure on the company.
 The embargo was lifted on August 19, 1946, when the ACA agreed to arbitration with the company.
 The strike ended when the arbiter, Arthur Meyer, ruled that the company had to re-hire the 46 employees.
 Eventually the arbitration was settled in favor of Press Wireless, stating that it was within its rights to fire the employees.